jkarakas/zengyu714.github.io/_posts/2017-02-09-dict-collections.md

 ## Subclassing `UserDict`

-StrKeyDict derived from `UserDict` always converts non-string keys to str: on insertion, update, and lookup.
+StrKeyDict derived from `UserDict` always converts non-string keys to str: on insertion, update, and lookup.<br>
-Compared to be inherited from `Dict`.
+Compared to which is inherited from `Dict`.

 {% highlight python %}